evant/android-shard/README.md

 # Shard

-[WIP] 'Fragments' with a simpler api built on top of the android architecture components
+'Fragments' with a simpler api built on top of the android architecture components

+**Stablity**: All important features are implemented but there may be some api changes before `1.0.0`.

 ## Download
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/me.tatarka.shard/shard/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/me.tatarka.shard/shard)